 Supporters of rights theories tend to believe that some beings’ should have rights like the right not to be killed.
 Some rights theorists only think that humans have rights, but there are others who believe that animals have rights too.
 Well-known modern animal rights theorists include Tom Regan and Gary Francione.

-People come to support animal welfare for a number of different reasons, though supporters of animal welfare are perhaps most strongly associated with various types of consequentialist theories, e.g. utilitarianism.
+People come to support animal welfare for a number of different reasons, though animal welfare advocates are perhaps most strongly associated with various types of consequentialist theories, e.g. utilitarianism.
 These theories focus on bringing about the best possible consequences.
 They tend to imply that you should care about animals unless you don’t believe that it is possible for animals to suffer.
 Peter Singer is a well-known modern consequentialist who supports animal welfare.

 But there is a lot of agreement between these two ethical positions:

 Both groups think that animals deserve to be considered and protected.

 Both groups base their views on some of the same sorts of factors, e.g. noting that most animals can have positive or negative experiences.

 Advocates in both groups often have an identical end goal: the end of animal farming and the protection of animals from other types of animal suffering.